Please be aware that things may be slightly different in our venues at the moment. To keep up to date with the most current guidelines click here.

 Does my child need to wear a swim cap and goggle during lessons?

 Goggles are optional and many children prefer to wear them.
 We ask that you ensure goggles are the correct size and are fitted for your child before the lesson starts.
-Some pools may provide swim caps for your child’s lesson.
-Where they don’t, please ensure that long hair is tied back and clear of the face to ensure safety and enable good technique.
+Please ensure that long hair is tied back and clear of the face to ensure safety and enable good technique.

 Do I need to bring money for a locker?